 Each card will be recreated in the same position on the new board as on the original – unless it was in the archive.
 We don’t save archive cards because there can be SO many!
 The re-created cards will include: title, description, priority, size, card type, class of service, blocked/unblocked with reason, tags, external link, and external card ID.
 We don’t save/clone attachments, comments, history or due date.

 We think this feature will be great for organizations that have standard tasks or deliverables that are required each time a certain type of project is done.
 Now you can save those standard deliverables as cards on a series of “checklist” board templates.
 Each time you need to do a project of a standard type you can create a drill-through board using the right template.
 In our world of IT, things like server builds, third Saturday maintenance, deployment checklists, Scrum planning meetings, stage gate governance reviews, etc. spring to mind.
 We know our friends/customers in the Lean manufacturing world are very big on standard work.
-Used in conjunction with lane policies, we hope this will be a powerful tool for encouraging consistent workflow without “enforcing” compliance.
+Used in conjunction with lane policies, we hope this will be a powerful project portfolio management tool for encouraging consistent workflow without “enforcing” compliance.

 Faster Board Refreshing

 We changed how we handle refreshing your board with updates made by other people.
 “Why should I care?” you might ask.
 Two reason.
 One, this will allow our infrastructure to support many more customers.
 Which will keep our hardware costs down as we expand and allow us to spend that money on building cool new features instead.
 And two, more tangibly, it will improve the speed with which you see changes made by other people.
 It was already pretty fast.
 5-10 seconds.
 Now it should be 1-2 seconds.
-Much nicer for a stand-up meeting.
+A much nicer collaboration tool and great for a stand-up meeting.
 No more standing around waiting for the updated card to move!
 This change is being rolled out gradually to ensure system stability so it may be a little while before everyone sees the change.

 And a Few More